nic0michael/RabbitMQProducerMicroservice/ProjectDocumentation.md

-## 5. Creating Exchange the Queues and Bindings using Exchange and Routing keys
+## 5. Creating the Exchange, Queues, and the Bindings (using Exchange and Routing key)
 ```
 Exchange : rabbitmq.in.x